docsifyjs/docsify/docs/helpers.md

 ### Hello, world! :id=hello-world
 ```

-## Customise item name for sidebar
+## Customise the title for the sidebar items :sidebar="Customise title for sidebar"

 ```md
 ### How would I write a "hello, world" example? :sidebar="Hello, world?"